What Are Equivalent Fractions? Explained For Primary School

-Equivalent fractions come up a lot in KS2 maths and some primary school parents can be a little unsure as to what they are and how to find them.
-This blog post aims to make things a little clearer.
+Equivalent fractions come up a lot in KS2 maths and some children, parents, and even teachers at primary school can be a little unsure as to what they are and how to find them.
+This article aims to make things a little clearer.

 What are equivalent fractions?

 Equivalent fractions are two or more fractions that are all equal even though they different numerators and denominators.
 For example the fraction 1/2 is equivalent to (or the same as) 25/50 or 500/1000.